ngless-toolkit/ngless/docs/contents/Functions.rst

 same strand as the feature.

 ``min`` defines the minimum amount of overlaps a given feature must have, at least, to be kept (default: 0, i.e., keep all counts).
+If you just want to discard features that are exactly zero, you should set the ``discard_zero`` argument to True.

 Substrim
 --------